jazz-community/label-integer-presentation/README.md

 Deploy just like any other update site.
 See [here](https://github.com/jazz-community/rtc-email-workitem-action#installation) for an example.

 ### Configuration
-RTC doesn't support configuring custom attribute based presentations using the web UI (unless if you use our [pa-admin-ui-extensions](https://github.com/jazz-community/pa-admin-ui-extensions) plugin.
+RTC doesn't support configuring custom attribute based presentations using the web UI (unless if you use our [pa-admin-ui-extensions](https://github.com/jazz-community/pa-admin-ui-extensions) plugin).
 Because of this, you'll have to use the RTC Eclipse Client.

 By default, the only way to use the presentation is by editing the process XML.
-If you don't feel comfortable doing this, you can download this repository and copy the `eclipse-client-plugin` to the `plugins` folder in your eclipse client installation.
+If you don't feel comfortable doing this, you can download this repository and copy the `eclipse-client-plugin` folder to the `plugins` folder in your eclipse client installation.
 Then restart eclipse and the custom presentation should be available when configuring integer attributes.

 ### Customization
 This plugin supports customization with two presentation properties.